 Impairments relating to children include those relating to adults, as well as the additional impairment of Low Birthweight and Failure to Thrive.

 New Developments at the Social Security Administration: Fast Tracking

 The requirements of inability to work are key to the worker’s application for benefits.
 There are, however, some new initiatives that the Social Security Administration has undertaken to speed up applications for unusual cases.
 The agency now has a Compassionate Allowances program for applicants suffering from severe illnesses such as acute leukemia, Lou Gehrig’s Disease, and pancreatic cancer.

 Making clear the nature and onset of your illness is important.
 Through timely and professional representation by a seasoned attorney, the Social Security System’s algorithms will detect your case as one deserving of fast-tracking through their system.
 If you or a loved one has been struck with a dire illness such as this, don’t delay.
 Contact Kogan & DiSalvo now to help you navigate the application process; peace of mind is well worth having.
-Our lawyers are local and available to help with your SSDI case in Martin City and Stuart, Florida.
+Our lawyers are local and available to help with your SSDI case in Martin County and Stuart, Florida.

 What if I am Blind?